wazuh/wazuh-documentation/source/deployment-options/index.rst

     <h3>Ready-to-use machines</h3>

-- :doc:`virtual-machine/virtual-machine`: Wazuh provides a pre-built virtual machine image (OVA) that you can directly import using VirtualBox or other OVA compatible virtualization systems.
+- :ref:`Virtual Machine (OVA) <virtual_machine>`: Wazuh provides a pre-built virtual machine image (OVA) that you can directly import using VirtualBox or other OVA compatible virtualization systems.

-- :doc:`amazon-machine-images/amazon-machine-images`: This is a pre-built Amazon Machine Image (AMI) you can directly launch on an AWS cloud instance.
+- :ref:`Amazon Machine Images (AMI) <amazon-machine-images>`: This is a pre-built Amazon Machine Image (AMI) you can directly launch on an AWS cloud instance.

 .. raw:: html

     <h3>Containers</h3>

-- :doc:`docker/index`: Docker is a set of platform-as-a-service (PaaS) products that delivers software in packages called containers.
+- :ref:`Deployment on Docker <wazuh_docker>`: Docker is a set of platform-as-a-service (PaaS) products that delivers software in packages called containers.
 Using Docker, you can install and configure the Wazuh deployment as a single-host architecture.

-- :doc:`deploying-with-kubernetes/index`: Kubernetes is an open-source system for automating deployment, scaling, and managing containerized applications.
+- :ref:`Deployment on Kubernetes <wazuh_kubernetes>`: Kubernetes is an open-source system for automating deployment, scaling, and managing containerized applications.
 This deployment type uses Wazuh images from Docker and allows you to build the Wazuh environment.

 .. raw:: html